betmma/my_balatro_mods/README.md

 - Extract (cooldown: 2 hands) Create a negative planet card of current hand.
 - Endoplasm (cooldown: 5 consumables used) Set a random consumable to be Negative.
 - Pay2Win (cooldown: none) Pay $5 to let blind size X0.6.
+- Number (cooldown: 3 hands) Select a Number card to be destroyed and draw X cards, where X equals to its rank.
 - Zircon: (cooldown: 25 hands) 50% chance to create a Legendary Joker, otherwise create a Legendary Voucher.
 - Rental Slot: (passive) +1 Joker Slot.
 Lose $4 after each round.
 - Philosophy: (passive) +1 Ability Slot.